-Our strategic partnership with Russia is to be attributed to our geographic location, close historic and cultural links between our countries and peoples, economic ties and co-operation between the Belarusian and Russian businesses.
+The strategic partnership between Belarus and Russia is based on the geographic location, close historic and cultural links between both countries and peoples, economic ties and co-operation between the Belarusian and Russian businesses.

 Signed by the heads of states in 1999, the Agreement on Establishment of the Union State of Belarus and Russia sets up a legal basis for integration between the two countries.